 Get paid to study

 We have a number of programs available to support career changers wishing to teach in NSW public schools.
-You could get paid while you study and be guaranteed a permanent teaching position when you graduate with a:
+You could get paid while you study and be guaranteed a permanent teaching position when you graduate.

 Still debating whether or not teaching is the right career choice for you?
 Find out more about teaching as a career and the types of teachers that are in high demand on the explore teaching webpage.